 A few programs can help with costs associated with Medicare Part D Coverage.
 If you’re low-income, you can apply for extra help through the Low-Income Subsidy program.

-You can also turn to your state’s SHIP or State Pharmaceutical Assistance Programs (SPAP).
+You can also visit your state’s SHIP or Pharmaceutical Assistance Programs (SPAP).
 Medicare beneficiaries enrolled in the Medicaid program automatically qualify for the extra help program.

 Are prescriptions given during an office visit covered?

 Medications administered as an outpatient at the physician’s office fall under Medicare Part B. These are commonly injections for conditions such as Rheumatoid Arthritis.